-Recently I was helping a customer with a use case where there was a need for data transformation.
-The requirement was to take daily snapshots of each customers accounts receivable data, aggregate it by country and then snapshot it.
+In this use case, we are helping a customer with data transformation needs.
+They needed to take daily snapshots of each customer's accounts receivable data, aggregate it by country, and then snapshot it.

 If you are someone who can code and knows how to use RESTful web services, you’re probably thinking "no problem”.
 Otherwise, if you are someone who knows Quickbase (a real creative problem solver) you're probably thinking “I know I could figure out a way”.

-The challenge for the developer type is where are you going to host the script, you’ll need to consider chunking the data because of the volume and since your chunking you’ll need to consider throttling, among other things.
-For the Quickbase creative problem solver, the volume of data would have you pulling your hair out trying to get something working and would likely have a number of daily manual steps in place.
-For me, I haven’t been a true developer for over 10 years, so everything that goes into the script like error handling, chunking, throttling etc., not to mention standing up an environment to host it, feels like a big effort.
+The challenge for the developer is where to host the script.
+They will also need to consider chunking the data because of the volume and since you're chunking, you’ll need to consider throttling, among other things.
+For the Quickbase creative problem solver, the volume of data would have you trying to get something working and would likely have several daily manual steps in place.

-This is where Quickbase Pipelines and the New Quickbase API come into play.
-Using these two new Quickbase features, I was able to quickly develop a strategy and work with the customer to implement it in a couple of days.
-For the trending analysis the data needed to be aggregated by Country which took the number of records down to ~60 on a daily basis.
-The daily data once aggregated could be wiped out the next day.
+This is where Quickbase Pipelines and the New Quickbase API help.
+Using these two new Quickbase features, you can quickly develop a strategy and work with the customer to implement it in a couple of days.
+For the trending analysis, the data needed to be aggregated by Country which took the number of records down to ~60 daily.
+Once the daily data was aggregated it could be deleted the next day.
 So how did we snapshot and aggregate the daily data: